IDEX And NAVDEX 2025 To Showcase Innovations Across 17 Advanced Defence And Security Product Sectors

-(MENAFN- Dubai PR Network) Abu Dhabi, 27 January 2025: Held under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE, the International Defence exhibition (IDEX) and Naval Defence Exhibition (NAVDEX) 2025 taking place from 17 to 21 February at the ADNEC Centre in Abu Dhabi will feature a diverse array of products spanning land, air, sea and space.
+(MENAFN- Mid-East Info) Held under the patronage of His Highness sheikh Mohamed bin Zayed Al Nahyan, President of the UAE, the International Defence exhibition (IDEX) and Naval Defence Exhibition (NAVDEX) 2025 taking place from 17 to 21 February at the ADNEC Centre in Abu Dhabi will feature a diverse array of products spanning land, air, sea and space.
 Organised by ADNEC Group in strategic partnership with the UAE Ministry of Defence and Tawazun Council, the exhibitions will bring together senior government decision-makers, diplomats, and leading global companies, reinforcing Abu Dhabi's position as a global hub for defence and security innovation.

 The International Defence Exhibition (IDEX) provides an unparalleled platform to showcase the latest advancements across 17 critical defence product sectors.
 These include Land Vehicles and Systems, Air Vehicles and Systems, and Unmanned Systems, representing groundbreaking technologies in mobility and autonomous operations.
 Navigation Systems, Radar Systems, and Command and Control Systems further highlight the technological capabilities shaping modern defence strategies, while Weapons and Systems and Personal Equipment underscore innovations in combat readiness and soldier protection.